-- (1) The objectives of this clause are as follows- - (a) to provide an appropriate degree of flexibility in applying provisions of this Code or the concept plan approval to particular development, - (b) to achieve better outcomes for and from development by allowing flexibility in particular circumstances. - (2) Development consent may, subject to this clause, be granted for development even though the development would contravene any provision of this Code or the concept plan approval. - (3) Development consent must not be granted for development that contravenes such a provision unless the consent authority has considered a written request from the applicant that seeks to justify the contravention of the provision by demonstrating- - (a) that compliance with the provision is unreasonable or unnecessary in the circumstances of the case, and - (b) that there are sufficient environmental planning grounds to justify contravening the provision.
+- (1) The objectives of this clause are as follows- - (a) to provide an appropriate degree of flexibility in applying provisions of Part B of this Code or the concept plan approval to particular development, - (b) to achieve better outcomes for and from development by allowing flexibility in particular circumstances. - (2) Development consent may, subject to this clause, be granted for development even though the development would contravene any provision of Part B of this Code or the concept plan approval. - (3) Development consent must not be granted for development that contravenes such a provision unless the consent authority has considered a written request from the applicant that seeks to justify the contravention of the provision by demonstrating- - (a) that compliance with the provision is unreasonable or unnecessary in the circumstances of the case, and - (b) that there are sufficient environmental planning grounds to justify contravening the provision. - (4) Development consent must not be granted for development that contravenes a provision unless the consent authority is satisfied that-

-- (4) Development consent must not be granted for development that contravenes a provision unless the consent authority is satisfied that- - (a) the applicant's written request has adequately addressed the matters required to be demonstrated by subclause (3), and - (b) the proposed development will be in the public interest because it is consistent with the objectives of the particular standard and the urban design principles for development within the precinct in which the development is proposed to be carried out. - (2) Land uses are to be as specified on the Precinct Development Matrix at Figure 1.2.2. - The Kings Forest Concept Plan Approval 06_0318 and Kings Forest Development Code are the principal controls regulating land use at Kings Forest.
-In the event of an inconsistency between the meaning of terms in Schedule 1 of Tweed Local Environmental Plan 2000, the Kings Forest Concept Plan Approval and the Kings Forest Development Code Glossary, the definitions in the Glossary the Concept Plan Approval and Kings Forest Development Code shall prevail to the extent of the inconsistency.
+- (a) the applicant's written request has adequately addressed the matters required to be demonstrated by subclause (3), and - (b) the proposed development will be in the public interest because it is consistent with the objectives of the particular standard and the urban design principles for development within the precinct in which the development is proposed to be carried out. - (2) Land uses are to be as specified on the Precinct Development Matrix at Figure 1.2.2. - (3) The Kings Forest Concept Plan Approval 06\0318 and Kings Forest Development Code are the principal controls regulating land use at Kings Forest.
+In the event of an inconsistency between the meaning of terms in Schedule 1 of Tweed Local Environmental Plan 2000, the Kings Forest Concept Plan Approval and the Kings Forest Development Code Glossary, the definitions in the Glossary the Concept Plan Approval and Kings Forest Development Code shall prevail to the extent of the inconsistency. - (4) Subdivision within the Neighbourhood Centre Precinct is permissible, with development consent, subject to compliance with Section 5.0 Subdivision Controls.